-Baseball 1990: first inning for CBS,
+Baseball 1990: first inning for CBS, ESPN....New tack for baseball in Fifth

-ESPN...New tack for baseball in Fifth Estate features more games on cable (175 on ESPN and four more teams on regional cable), fewer on network TV, and marginal losses for some local broadcasters in 1990.
+EST Non-New tack for baseball in Fifth Estate features more games on cable (175 on ESPN and four more teams on regional cable), fewer on network TV, and marginal losses for some local broadcasters in 1990.
 All told, Major League Baseball rights figure should surpass \$600 million for TV and radio.
 PAGE 35.

-32/ KWP TOPS SYNDICATED RATINGS
+32/ KWP TOPS SYNDICATED RATINGS King World Productions'

-King World Productions' Wheel of Fortune, Jeopardy!
+Wheel of Fortune, Jeopardy!